 Tip!
 Have a tastful lunch at Ristorante Bar La Torre.
 It’s quite a climb to get here, but nowhere is the view as beautiful as here.

 Corniglia is the only village of the Cinque Terre that is not directly on the sea, but on a rock that protrudes a hundred meters above the water.
-On the way to this village you will see many terraces with vines.
+On the way to this village you will see many vineyards.

 Tip!
-Continue until the end of the main street, to the Belvedere di Santa Maria, from where you have a full view on the coast from Portovenere to the Punto Mesco.
+Continue to walk until the end of the main street, to the Belvedere di Santa Maria, from where you have a full view on the coast from Portovenere to the Punto Mesco.